KDE/kwooty/README.txt

 - Icons next to nzb file name now notify the user to quickly check the current status of the file collection

-- Better constistency beetween Connections/Disconnection icons
+- Better consistency between Connections/Disconnection icons

 - Font color and style of labels in sidebar have been changed to improve readability